rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

       def __init__(self):
          ...
    ```
-5. Add input and return type annotations to public API functions OR wrap those functions explicitly with conversion decorators (see [Estimator Methods](#estimator-methods) for non-standard use cases)
+5. Add input and return type annotations to public API functions OR wrap those functions explicitly with conversion decorators (see [this example](#non-standard-predict) for a non-standard use case)
    ```python
    class MyEstimator(Base):